Wowo51/OneGuyOneDay/README.md

 At $50/hr total cost with me and Raven: $568.

-According to ChatGPT when asked for a quote:
+According to ChatGPT when asked for a quote:<br>
-Hand-Written Code: Approximately $110,000–$130,000 ChatGPT-Assisted Development: Approximately $55,000–$65,000 (Copying and pasting from ChatGPT).
+Hand-Written Code: Approximately $110,000–$130,000.<br>
+ChatGPT-Assisted Development: Approximately $55,000–$65,000 (Copying and pasting from ChatGPT).<br>

 So can I actually write code 100 times cheaper than someone copying and pasting from ChatGPT?
 No actually.
 Raven can solve these types of simple algorithms very efficiently.
 Writing a complex integrated app is not the same thing and costs will be higher.
 I can no doubt write code cheaper than someone copying and pasting from ChatGPT in many cases.